-Land Use / Activity Restrict Maintain Encourage New residential projects for short term/seasonal users 0 0 0 New residential projects for year-round residents 0 0 0 Development projects that divide large land parcels 0 0 0 Hotels/motels/inns 0 0 0 Commercial development within the central business district 0 0 0 Commercial development outside the central business district 0 0 0 Land Use / Activity Restrict Maintain Encourage Parking lots 0 0 0 Sewage infrastructure 0 0 0 Road infrastructure 0 0 0 Airport infrastructure 0 0 0 • 0 0 0 Marina/docking infrastructure Other: 0 0 0 35.
-Use this space to share any additional information you'd like use.
-0 0 0 Marina/docking infrastructure Other: 35.
-Use this space to share any additional information you'd like 0 0 0 Marina/docking infrastructure Other: 35.
-Use this space to share any additional information you'd likuse.
-VII.
-Transportation 36.
-What is your preferred mode of transportation on the Islan ce to provide abo 0 0 Marina/docking infrastructure Other: 35.
-Use this space to share any additional information you'd like use.
-VII.
-Transportation 36.
-What is your preferred mode of transportation on the Islan ce to provide abo 0 0 Marina/docking infrastructure Other: 35.
-Use this space to share any additional information you'd likuse.
-VII.
-Transportation 36.
-What is your preferred mode of transportation on the Islan ce to provide abo 0 0
+Land Use / Activity Restrict Maintain Encourage New residential projects for short term/seasonal users 0 0 0 New residential projects for year-round residents 0 0 0 Development projects that divide large land parcels 0 0 0 Hotels/motels/inns 0 0 0 Commercial development within the central business district 0 0 0 Commercial development outside the central business district 0 0 0 Land Use / Activity Restrict Maintain Encourage Parking lots 0 0 0 Sewage infrastructure 0 0 0 Road infrastructure 0 0 0 Airport infrastructure 0 0 0 Marina/docking infrastructure 0 0 0 Other: 0 0 0 35.
+Use this space to share any additional information you'd like to provide about your responses on land use. ut your respo onses on land VII.
+Transportation at your respo onses on land

-37. How satisfied are you with the following transportation services $\underline{on}$ the Island?
+37. How satisfied are you with the following transportation services \underline{on} the Island?
 If you do not have any experience with the service, please select N/A.